 Movie Modes

 The Cyber-shot TX10 offers a lot of movie modes: from the top is the way FX, 1080i HD encoding formats like other high-definition AVCHD around 24Mbps.
 If the value of the ability to extract more material in a way FH card reduces the bit rate of 17Mbps and is third in HQ 1440 x 1080 and 9 Mbps HD All these modes are encoded as AVCHD files and all are interlaced at 50 or 60 fps depending on the region.
 MP4 If you select the encoding you have three options for resolution of 1440 x 1080p, 720p and VGA at 30 fps or 25 depending on region.
 The maximum recording time in any format is 29 minutes at best quality setting in AVCHD will take around 6 GB.
+Not only can you use the Cyber-shot optical zoom TX10 virtually silent during recording, you can also take still images in 16:9 aspect ratio with a size of 2304 x 1296.
+The stereo microphones to produce a good quality sound and there is no wind noise filter buried in the shooting settings menu.
+Sony recommends using the Class 4 speed or faster SD cards for video recording.
+A dedicated button for video recording is a plus, but there is a very long delay - almost 4 seconds - between pressing the start button and recording, which is simply unacceptable.
+You do not have to wait that long for the shutter to fire when shooting and should not be different for video. | ||

 Because of their lack of extending the lens, the Cyber-shot TX10 is quick to implement, but only slightly faster than the covenants of lenses that extend like the IXUS 310 SA / 500 SA ELPH Lumix FX77 / FX78.
 The corner-mounted zoom and slim profile shot in the T-series Cyber-shots are things I've never felt comfortable, but you may feel differently and, as always, I recommend getting your hands on one to try before purchase.